localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 * Servers listening on the host must bind to either the Docker network gateway IP address, which is inconvenient to get, or `0.0.0.0` which exposes the server to traffic from outside the host, which may be insecure.
 * Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port.

-We already resolve the first issue by using the domain name `localhost.localstack.cloud` in our documentation and examples.
+We already solve the first two issues by using the domain name `localhost.localstack.cloud` in our documentation and examples.
 This domain name is publicly registered and resolves to the IP address `127.0.0.1`.
+Any (possibly nested) subdomain of this domain name also resolve to `127.0.0.1`.
 This allows us to present a valid TLS certificate when using HTTPS from the host, but does not remove the connectivity problem.
 You can check that the domain maps to `127.0.0.1` by running: